Nautilus Build Guide by Hanjaro

 You want Control Wards around your bottom brushes to be aware of any impeding ganks coming, and to deny the enemies any vision of where your jungler or you, may be.

-Proccing your Relic Shield, you'll want to be focusing the cannon minions as priority, then melee minions, and lastly ranged.
+Proccing your Runesteel Spaulders, you'll want to be focusing the cannon minions as priority, then melee minions, and lastly ranged.

-Once you get your first back, hopefully with at least one or two kills under your belt, you want to be getting your ward upgrade (you are still a support after all!), and looking to buy Boots of Mobility for the roaming potential.
+Once you get your first back, hopefully with at least one or two kills under your belt, you want to be getting Boots of Mobility for the roaming potential, and due to the support item upgrade in Season 10, you can focus on buying your core items asap such as Zeke's Convergence.
 You can set up kills for your midlaner and get them ahead, along with your ADC.

 If you can't roam, you want to be maximizing gold for your ADC, and this includes taking tower plates after kills.
 You can tower dive around level 3 with your Titan's Wrath, depending on an ADC such as Draven, or Tristana, with her easy escape.